ZuchniakK/Voting/README.md

 ## Intro

-As part of my PhD research I analyzed the impact of the decision-fusion mechanism inside ensemble models.
+As part of my [PhD dissertation](https://arxiv.org/abs/2302.07215) I analyzed the impact of the decision-fusion mechanism inside ensemble models.
 Voting algorithms themselves are a very interesting family of algorithms.
 With the same set of voters, we can get different election results depending on the voting algorithm we use.